MysterTech/synalytica.github.io/README.md

 ## Introduction

-You can use the [editor on GitHub](https://github.com/Synalytica/synalytica.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-## About

 - The [core](mailto:core@synalytica.xyz) team consists of individuals with diverse, varied  levels of experience in the industry
 - The [dev](mailto:dev@synalytica.xyz) team handles all development operations with highly talented individuals with experience across
 	- Marketing & Social Strategy (Facebook Ads, Google AdSense)